univention/univention-corporate-server/doc/architecture/services/portal.rst

    It doesn't request :ref:`services-ldap` or :ref:`services-udm` directly.

-:numref:`services-ucs-portal-back-end-architecture-model` shows the architecture of the portal back end.
+:numref:`services-ucs-portal-back-end-architecture-model` shows the architecture of the portal backend.
 A description about the elements and their responsibility follows.

 .. _services-ucs-portal-back-end-architecture-model:

 .. figure:: /images/UCS-portal-back-end-architecture.*

-   Architecture of the UCS Portal back end
+   Architecture of the UCS Portal backend

 .. index:: ucs portal; tiles cache